Longview Chapel Preschool and Parents Day Out Handbook

 Parents, PLEASE notify the Director/Teacher in writing (by email, sending a note, or making a note on the check-in sheet) if someone besides yourself will be picking up your child, or if there is a deviation from your child’s normal pick-up routine.
 A child will not be released to any unauthorized persons.
 Please list all authorized persons on your child's enrollment form.
 We will ask for ID to verify information.

 Please pick your child up on time.
 If you are late in picking up your child, you will be charged a fee of $5.00 per child for every 15 minutes after the end of class time will be assessed for late pick-ups.
 This extra charge will be billed to your account.

-Students are requested to bring a backpack daily.
+Students are requested to bring a full-size backpack daily.
 Teachers will not check backpacks for notes or special instructions.
 If you have a note, please have it ready to hand to the teacher.
 Also, please keep a spare set of clothing in the backpack for "just in case" times.
 Please include pants, shirt, undewear, and socks.
 If your child is not potty trained, he/she will need to keep diapers, wipes, etc. in his/her backpack.